-You should also try to design your logo in a way that fits in with the overall aesthetic of your freelance writer website.
-It’s a no-brainer that consistency is predominantly the key to website design success.
+You should also try to design your logo in a way that fits in with the overall aesthetic of your freelance blogger website.
+I mean, it’s a no-brainer that consistency is predominantly the key to website design success.

 2. A Simple Layout with Minimal Loading Time

-As well as consistency, simplicity is also an important factor to consider when you’re building your freelance writer website.
+As well as consistency, simplicity is also an important factor to consider when you’re building your freelance blogger website.

 Ever been on a website that has so much going on with it that you don’t know where to look?
 And it leads to you clicking away from it pronto just so that the nightmare will stop?